List of corporate collapses and scandals

 A corporate collapse typically involves the insolvency or bankruptcy of a major business enterprise.
 A corporate scandal involves alleged or actual unethical behavior by people acting within or on behalf of a corporation.
-Many recent corporate collapses and scandals have involved some type of false or inappropriate accounting (see list at accounting scandals).
+Many recent corporate collapses and scandals have involved some type of false or inappropriate accounting (see List of accounting scandals).

 List of major corporate collapses

 The following list of corporations involved major collapses, through the risk of job losses or size of the business, and meant entering into insolvency or bankruptcy, or being nationalised or requiring a non-market loan by a government.